 Cons: I don’t really like the photos and the layout on Redfin.
 It doesn’t look as modern and clean as Zillow.

 Pros: This site presents points of interest (i.e. restaurants, public transit, grocery stores) within two miles of the property.

 Cons: The font is hard too read, and the layout seems confusing.

 Pros: Mr. FAF and I wanted to buy a house near a Metro station.
 While Mr. FAF was excellent at navigating houses on the map, I had a hard time using Redfin and Zillow to find a house near the Metro.
-The site lists houses for sale and for rent within one mile of each train station in DC.
+Live Near Metro lists houses for sale and for rent within one mile of each train station in DC.